 What To Wear To Ultrasound

-Many new moms-to-be are understandably unsure about what to wear to their first prenatal or ultrasound appointment.
+Many new moms-to-be are understandably unsure about how to dress for their first prenatal or ultrasound appointment.

 When it comes to dressing for an ultrasound, what you’re looking for is an outfit that allows you to easily expose or reveal the area between your breasts and abdomen, so the specialist can freely move the transducer around your body.

-Here are 3 tips when deciding what yo wear to an ultrasound:
+Here are 3 tips when deciding what to wear to an ultrasound:

 Comfortable & Loose-Fitting

-The best type of clothing to wear to an ultrasound are clothes that are comfortable and fairly loose in terms of fit.
+The best type of clothing to dress in for an ultrasound are clothes that are comfortable and fairly loose in terms of fit.

-For the top half of your outfit, many women recommend wearing items such as t-shirts, shirts, blouses and sweatshirts.
+For the top half of your outfit, I found that items such as t-shirts, shirts, blouses and sweatshirts.

 These types of clothes will allow you to adjust or move the clothing upwards so that the specialist can access the area around your belly and abdomen.